OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114IntroAndLightBot.rst

 over), and control the speed of execution.

-Each Java class that you write will have its source code stored in a text file.
-By double-clicking on the rounded rectangle representing the class in BlueJ's project window, you can see (and edit) your class source code in an edit window.
-If you double-click on ``Level3Solution``, you will see its contents:
+Each Java class that you write will have its source code stored in a text file that has *the same name* as the class with a ".java" extension.
+We call these "source files", because they contain the Java "source code" defining your classes.
+By double-clicking on a source file name in Eclipse's Package Explorer, you can see (and edit) your class source code in an edit window.
+If you double-click on ``Level3Solution.java``, you will see its contents:

-.. odsafig:: Images/Level3Solution.png
+.. odsafig:: Images/eclipse-level3-editor.png
    :align: center

-In the editor notice that a method has already been provided to hold new code.
+In the editor notice that a method has already been written to hold new code.
 This method is called ``myProgram()``, and it represents the behavior that will be carried out when you press the ``Run`` button at the bottom of your program's window.